wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 ob.observe(watch);
 ```

-Now, everytime we you ahead and scroll, you will notice that you get this IntersectionObserver entity logged.
+Now, every time we you ahead and scroll, you will notice that you get this IntersectionObserver entity logged.

 ![](@attachment/Clipboard_2020-06-03-08-11-01.png) 9:28